 Icelandic folklore tells us about a keg filled with money in the peak and the one first climbing the peak would get that keg.
 The first climbers didn't find any trace of that keg; was there maybe someone who had preceded them...?

-Cars often stop in the middle of the road when people spot this beautiful mountain and stop to admire it, as it all of a sudden appears.
+Cars often stop in the middle of the road when people spot this beautiful mountain and stop to admire it, as it all of a sudden appears like a beautiful castle.

 But if you drive a little further on your right-hand side you will find a driveway where you can stop and take pictures.